Find Free Montana Divorce Records & Dissolution Details

 How To View & Obtain Free Montana Divorce Records

 Patrons who need to view and obtain divorce records may do so at the county and state levels.
-At the state level, the Montana Department of Public Health and Human Services has records of divorces that have taken place in the state since July 1943.3
+At the state level, the Montana Department of Public Health & Human Services has records of divorces that have taken place in the state since July 1943.3

 However, the state’s Vital Records Office does not issue certified copies of dissolution decrees; instead, it issues verification letters that the dissolution took place.
 Patrons may request these unofficial copies of dissolution records by mailing in an application to search divorce databases form.